Joint credit cards: Definition, benefits and alternatives

 What is a joint credit card?

-A joint credit card can simplify the sharing of some finances by allowing two people—such as spouses, partners or family members—to access a line of credit together.
+A joint credit card can simplify sharing finances by allowing two people—spouses, partners or family members—to access a line of credit together.

-The key difference between joint credit and traditional credit is that the benefits and responsibilities of the credit account and any debt incurred are shared equally by both cardholders.
-With a joint credit card, any activity on the card will affect both cardholders.
-And both cardholders are responsible for paying the balance on the card—even when one cardholder didn’t use the card at all.
+What separates joint credit from traditional credit is that the benefits and responsibilities of the credit account and any debt incurred are shared equally by both cardholders.

 How do joint credit cards work?

-A joint credit card works just like a traditional credit card, except the account is shared by two people, with both individuals considered a primary cardholder.
-Each cardholder gets their own card that’s linked to the account, and both are responsible for paying off the balance.
+A joint credit card works just like a traditional credit card, except the account is shared by two people.
+Each cardholder gets their own card linked to the account, and both are responsible for paying off the balance.

-All purchases made on the joint credit card by each individual will show up on the same account statement.
-And it’s up to the cardholders to determine who will be making the payments on time each month.
+All purchases made on the joint credit card will show up on the same account statement.
+And it’s up to the cardholders to determine who will make the payments on time each month.

-Like any other financial product, joint credit cards have their pros and cons.
-Consider the following before making a decision:
+Like any other financial product, joint credit cards have pros and cons.

 Pros of joint credit cards

-Some potential advantages of joint credit cards include:
+Some of the potential advantages of a joint credit card include:

 -